'The Studio' and Seth Rogen have record-setting Emmys as Noah Wyle and 'The Pitt' get top drama wins

 A blockbuster night for ‘The Studio’

-The show brought blockbuster buzz, and the Emmys ate it up from the start, whether because of Hollywood's love for stories about itself (with A-list guest stars) or the television industry's love for stories that mock the self-importance of movie people.
+The show brought blockbuster buzz for its first season from the start and the Emmys ate it up, whether because of Hollywood's love for stories about itself (with A-list guest stars) or the television industry's love for stories that mock the self-importance of movie people.

 Backstage, Rogen clumsily tried to hold up all four Emmys at once.
 Asked whether the night will be fodder for season two, he said no.